-The Boadwee Law Office provides legal services to U.S. and international businesses and individuals operating in California.
-We also support attorneys at other law firms and in-house counsel.
+Attorney Harry Boadwee provides legal services to U.S. and international businesses and individuals operating in California.
+He also supports attorneys at other law firms and in-house counsel.

 About Harry Boadwee

-Harry Boadwee has over 20 years of experience successfully practicing corporate and intellectual property law.
-He has represented U.S. and international businesses in a wide range of matters, such as:
+Harry Boadwee has over 25 years of experience successfully practicing corporate and intellectual property law.
+He has represented U.S. and international businesses in matters such as:

-- Providing legal advice about offerings of new technology products and services, particularly software and web services; and
+- Providing legal advice about offerings of new technology products and services, particularly software and web services.

 Before joining Intuit, Mr. Boadwee was an associate attorney with Fenwick & West LLP, a leading Silicon Valley technology law firm, and Debevoise & Plimpton LLP, a major international law firm based in New York City.
 At Fenwick & West, he chiefly represented Internet, software and technology startup companies in venture financing and licensing matters.
 At Debevoise & Plimpton, he negotiated the purchase, license or financing of intellectual property in leveraged buy-out (LBO) and M&A transactions exceeding $5 billion.
-He also negotiated a broad range of trademark, copyright, patent, publishing and distribution agreements, and was responsible for trademark prosecution for several prominent companies.
+He also negotiated a broad range of trademark, copyright, patent, publishing and distribution agreements.

 Client Businesses & Technologies

-He has also represented traditional businesses for their corporate, contracts and intellectual property needs, in industries such as water purification, recycling, pens and pencils, insurance, retail, human resources (HR) services, and branded apparel.
+He has also represented traditional businesses for their corporate, contracts and intellectual property needs, in industries such as gas turbine engines, pens and pencils, insurance, retail, human resources (HR) services, and branded apparel.

 Education & Honors